drpragyasan/crypto-financial-report/README.md

 Attributes: created_at,	open,	high,	low,	price,	volume,	amount,	symbol,	exchange,	timestamp,	date

+## Arrtifacts
+1. Jupyter notebook - python code
+2. HTML Template -  used for creating HTML report using Jinja 2 library
+3. final report - coin-financial-report.html
+4. Images of plots for HTML report

+## Python libraries
+1. pandas
+2. numpy
+3. matplotlib
+4. jinja2
+5. keras LSTM
+6. sklearn

 ## How to run
-Download the Note book load it in your Jupyter Lab.
+1. Download the Notebook and load it in your Jupyter Lab.
+2. Place the data and template.html in the same diretory as the jupyter notbook.
+3. Execute the cels.

-Output
+## Output
-An HTML financial report is generated.
+1. An HTML financial report is generated using the template.html file.
+2. Images in the report are taken from the jupyter notebook.
+3. To load the images in the HTML report, place them in the same directory as the report coin-financial-report.html.